About Texas Car InsuranceClick for a Free Consultation

 - Repair costs for replacement their market value for damaged vehicles.

-- Rental car expenses for the other driver while their cars being fixed.
+- Rental car expenses for the other driver while their cars are being fixed.

 Liability coverage generally includes you and your family members, people driving your vehicle with your permission, and family members attending school away from home.
 However, it is prudent to check your own policy for exclusions or limitations of coverage (given the junk policy problems in Texas).